Ingesting data from the internet into Quine Streaming Graph

 The recipe includes a standing query that outputs nodes to the terminal as they arrive.
 You should see activity quickly after launching the recipe.

 Before the graph gets too large, open Quine explorer (http:/0.0.0.0:8080) and run the time nodes stored query.
-Each of the time nodes were created by the ingest query using the timestamp in the `page-create` object.
+Each of the time nodes were created by the ingest query using the timestamp in the page-create object.

 We call these synthetic nodes.
 Synthetic nodes are useful when looking for abstract patterns between loosely related nodes.
 In this case, which updates were done during a particular time bucket.